DEMONSLAYER66/Overseer/Full Directive List.md

   - Purge messages from a desired channel.
 (Manage Messages Privileges)
   - This directive allows users to remove a certain number of messages from a specified channel.
+  - If you wish to retain any messages in a channel, please ensure that they are **pinned** to the channel, as these will not be purged by Lord Bottington.
   - Users can only remove up to ***100*** messages at a time to avoid rate-limiting.
   - This directive will remove the *most recent* messages up to the value specified.
   - *Please note that this directive requires that the user AND automaton have the **manage messages** permissions for the guild (administrators have this permission).*